Miss America protest: Organizers and participants

 In her letter requesting a permit, Morgan named the sponsor of the protest as "Women's Liberation", a "loose coalition of small groups and individuals".
 She was the key organizer of the protest.
 The advisory sponsor was Florynce Kennedy's Media Workshop, an activist group she founded in 1966 to protest the media's representation of African Americans.
 Other members of New York Radical Women were involved in protesting and documenting the event.
-Bev Grant, a musician and filmmaker / photographer with Newsreel who part in the protests, also shot film and took photos of the protests and of the pageant itself.
+Bev Grant, a musician and filmmaker / photographer with Newsreel who took part in the protests, also shot film and took photos of the protests and of the pageant itself.
 Peggy Dobbins, a performer and activist, created a life-sized Miss America puppet which she displayed on the boardwalk in the guise of a carnival barker auctioning her off.
+Florika Remetier and Bonnie Allen were also symbolically chained to the puppet, with the chains representing those "that tie us to these beauty standards against our will".
 Participants also came from National Organization for Women, the feminist Jeannette Rankin Brigade and the American Civil Liberties Union.
 Men were barred from taking part.

-The press release for the event contained sentiments that resonated well beyond the movement, such as “Miss America is a walking commercial for the pageant’s sponsors.
+The press release for the event contained sentiments that resonated well beyond the movement, such as “Miss America is a walking commercial for the pageant's sponsors.
 Wind her up and she plugs your product…” and “last year she went to Vietnam to pep-talk our husbands, fathers, sons and boyfriends into dying and killing with a better spirit…"